 Many investors remember Bernie Madoff’s Ponzi scheme in which investors’ funds were pocketed by Madoff and his colleagues instead of investing the money as agreed.

-In a classic Ponzi scheme, the fraudsters pay out enough money to investors to perpetuate the fraud.
+In a classic Ponzi scheme, the fraudsters pay out enough capital to investors to perpetuate the fraud.

 Northwest Territorial Mines Gold Fraud